 Budget - Maya Pax offers double rooms with private bathrooms at a great price.
 They are just on the edge of town and offer free bicycles to help guests get around and even have a lovely pool - a perfect way to cool off after a day of exploring the area.
 Check prices and availability now!

 Mid-range - We stayed at Trece Lunas and loved it.
 The reviews were exceptional and yet it managed not to disappoint!
-It is beautifully decorated and run by a lovely couple who had done more than their fair share of traveling.
+It is beautifully decorated and run by a lovely couple who had done more than their fair share of travelling.
 The pool and outdoor kitchen area are perfect for the evenings and being out of the city means it escapes the dust and noise.
 They have free bikes to use and a scooter to rent so we never had an issue with being outside of the town.
 This place books up so don't delay.
 Check out reviews and pictures here!

 Splurge - Spoil yourself for a couple of days of all-inclusive luxury at Dreams Tulum Resort and Spa.
 Anywhere on the beach in Tulum is pricey but this is possibly the best value.
-Set on 2 miles of powdery white sand with a huge pool, watersports and complementary golf the only problem may be convincing yourself to leave.
+Set on 2 miles of powdery white sand with a huge pool, watersports and complimentary golf the only problem may be convincing yourself to leave.
 Check reviews and availability now!

 Where to stay in Valladolid